frconor-ebook/meditations/_posts/2025-09-23-the-imagination-and-interior-mortification.md

 He\'s speaking of a spiritual birth by water and the Holy Spirit: a whole new world is unfolding before the eyes of Nicodemus.

-Our Lord\'s words also open up an unlimited horizon for the spiritual advancement of any Christian who allows himself to be led with docility by the inspirations and notions of the Holy Spirit, because interior life does not consist solely in acquiring a series of natural virtues or of observing certain pious practices.
+Our Lord\'s words also open up an unlimited horizon for the spiritual advancement of any Christian who allows himself to be led with docility by the inspirations and motions of the Holy Spirit, because interior life does not consist solely in acquiring a series of natural virtues or of observing certain pious practices.

 It\'s a question of a complete transformation---of, in fact, "being born again," which Our Lord asks from us.